-Your repair will be completely guaranteed by our 100% lifetime warranty.
-We will take care of any problems with the work performed that may occur afterwards - simply call or email to let us know you need a re-service.
+- Your repair will be completely guaranteed by our 100% lifetime warranty.
+We will take care of any problems with the work performed that may occur afterward - simply call or email to let us know you need a re-service.

 What Does Repaired Glass Look Like?